ArsamAryandoust/ActiveLearning/readme.md

 ```

     Training data loss: 0.29191273

-    /ActiveLearning/src/prediction.py:277: UserWarning: You have mixed positional and keyword arguments, some input may be discarded.
-      fontsize=16,

     Validation data loss: 1.0250593

-    /ActiveLearning/src/prediction.py:277: UserWarning: You have mixed positional and keyword arguments, some input may be discarded.
-      fontsize=16,

     Spatial test data loss: 0.9129012

-    /ActiveLearning/src/prediction.py:277: UserWarning: You have mixed positional and keyword arguments, some input may be discarded.
-      fontsize=16,

     Temporal test data loss: 24.197796

-    /ActiveLearning/src/prediction.py:277: UserWarning: You have mixed positional and keyword arguments, some input may be discarded.
-      fontsize=16,

     Spatio temporal test data loss: 21.663588

-    /ActiveLearning/src/prediction.py:277: UserWarning: You have mixed positional and keyword arguments, some input may be discarded.
-      fontsize=16,